 All students applying for an MILR with a concentration in Collective Bargaining or International & Comparative Labor will be considered for the fellowship.
 The recipient must demonstrate a strong interest in labor, social movements and/or NGOs in his/her statement of purpose, previous employment and/or extracurricular activities, and letters of recommendation.
 The recipient will also demonstrate strong academic ability as evidenced in undergraduate and graduate, transcripts, strong GRE scores, and letters of recommendation.
 The recipient will be chosen by the director of Graduate Studies and the co-directors of the Worker Institute and will work on Worker Institute projects under the guidance of the co-directors.

 All MILR candidates must complete the following six core courses

 - ILRST 5110 Statistical Methods for the Social Sciences

 - ILRLE 5400 Labor Economics

 - ILRHR 5600 Human Resource Management

 In additional to the six core MILR courses, students must complete six courses that consist of international or comparative courses related to international and comparative labor.
 Three of those courses must provide an understanding of the relevant institutional environment of another country or region in ways that prepare students for international careers and assignments in that country or region.
 The remaining three courses may be any international or comparative course, and may include language courses.
-Courses will be selected and agreed upon by the student and his/her special committee chairperson.
-The chair of the International and Comparative Labor department Department will also maintain a suggested list of courses.
+Courses will be selected and agreed upon by the student and his/her advisor.

 Students in the International and Comparative Labor concentration will enroll in a minimum of 4 additional free electives.